Kaanxsxs/Open-Discord/README.md

 2. Double-click the file.

-3. Discord web starts automatically.
+3. Discord starts in the webbrowser automatically.

 > Note: You can add the file to your home screen so you can open the website directly from there.